Controls

 Button

 Button is the standard action control in InkkSlinger.
-It supports a simple text caption out of the box, can participate in templated content, raises a bubbling Click event, and can execute commands through the shared control commanding pipeline.
+It is content-driven, raises a bubbling Click event, and executes commands through the shared control commanding pipeline.

 Quick start